isl-org/Open3D/docs/tutorial/Advanced/colored_pointcloud_registration.rst

 	draw_registration_result_original_color(
 			source, target, result_icp.transformation)

 As the point-to-plane ICP does not consider color texture of point cloud, this produces following result.
+In a geometric view point, the two planar point clouds looks well aligned, but it is not optimal as the color texture is not correctly aligned.

 .. image:: ../../_static/Advanced/colored_pointcloud_registration/point_to_plane.png
 	:width: 325px